rutgers-apl/fpsanitizer/README.md

 ```
 You should be able to see a trace of 8 operations.
 For each
 line, the first value tells you the line number of the computation.
 The
-second value tells you which operations is executed, the
+second value tells you which operations are executed, the
 third value shows the line number for first operand,
 and the fourth value shows the line number for the
 second operand.
 The result of reals (mpfr) computation, the